 Please visit the corresponding section of the University of Leeds Taught Admissions Policy.

-Any decision on credit transfer or entry of students with advanced standing is an academic decision taken within the relevant academic school at the point of admission onto a course.
+Any decision on credit transfer or entry of students with advanced standing is an academic decision taken within the academic school at the point of admission on to a course.
 Applicants are advised to discuss this at their interview with the Programme Manager.
 Retrospective applications from students who are part-way through a course will not normally be considered.

 Accreditation of Prior Learning

 Accredited prior learning (APL) is a process undertaken by the University to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
-For further information see the corresponding Advanced Entry section of the University of Leeds Taught Admissions Policy.
+For further information see the Advanced entry section of the University of Leeds Taught Admissions Policy.

 Application routes and deadlines

-Applicants for standalone Masters modules should email the School of Healthcare Admissions office via email@example.com for an application form.
+Applicants for standalone Masters modules should email the healthcare admissions office via firstname.lastname@example.org for an application form.

 Age and safeguarding

-In addition to the information in the corresponding section of the University of Leeds Taught Admissions Policy, please note all School of Healthcare Taught Postgraduate programmes require that an applicant is over the age of 18 at the start of the programme.
+In addition to the information in the corresponding section of the University of Leeds Taught Admissions Policy, please note that all School of Healthcare programmes require that an applicant is over the age of 18 at the start of the programme.

-It should be noted that where applicant or offer holder is required to disclose a criminal offence, failure to do this will generally be considered a very serious matter and is likely to lead to their application being rejected, their offer being withdrawn or, if they have registered as a student, to their registration at the University being revoked.
+It should be noted that, where an applicant or offer-holder is required to disclose a criminal offence, failure to do this will generally be considered a very serious matter and is likely to lead to their application being rejected, their offer being withdrawn or, if they have registered as a student, their registration at the University being revoked.
 Having a prior criminal record will not necessarily prevent an applicant from joining the University; this may depend, for example, on the nature, timing and relevance of the criminal offence in question.
 The University may request further information about the nature or context of an applicant or offer-holder’s criminal record.

 Read more about the University's criminal convictions policy.

 The School of Healthcare will consider applications from those who have previously applied to the institution.
 The School of Healthcare considers applications from candidates who have previously studied at the institution in line with the University of Leeds Taught Admissions Policy.
-Where appropriate, such candidates may be able to apply for Advanced Entry (see relevant section above).
+Where appropriate, such candidates may be able to apply for advanced entry (see the Advanced entry section).